right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 1. You must be able to project your voice slightly louder than the environment you are in.
 2. Encourage other men to get girls.
 Don't be afraid to tell some guy that he would be perfect for your girl.
 She will know you are joking, and he will feel a little weird.
 3. Demonstrate leadership.
 Be the first one to take her hand and lead her or the group to a different place in the bar.
 Be the one to suggest going to another place together.
 (When you leave a bar together and go into another one together, she will stay with you because you came there together.
-The same principle ap-

----

-# THE PASSPORT

-plies to when you move a group within a bar and find a spot or a table together.)
+The same principle ap-plies to when you move a group within a bar and find a spot or a table together.)
 4. Be more comfortable and relaxed than anyone around you.
 Show the LEAST signs of having any anxiety or nervousness.
 5. Don't be afraid to touch people kindly, make friendly and strong eye contact, and smile.
 Be genuinely interested in people and ask questions.
 When you do this to guys, it's completely disarming.
 You can get another guy to start bragging about himself and talking about his job really quickly.
 Act interested and impressed when they do this.
 You will score points with all the women if you can hold awesome conversations with guys and they see you touching them and being a leader.
 6. When someone is talking, turn your body away from him or her briefly, and then turn back to them.
 It will demonstrate a carefree and dominant (not domineering) attitude.

 ## THE 55 LAWS OF THE ALPHA MALE GENTLEMAN:

 1. Always take up a lot of space.
-Beta males always shrink up as

----

-# CHASE HUGHES

-if they were apologizing for the invasion of other people's space.
+Beta males always shrink up asif they were apologizing for the invasion of other people's space.
 Be territorial.
 Claim it because you own it.
 2. Be calmer than everyone around you.
 Stress (talking about it or showing it) is an indicator of beta-male status.
 Be unaffected by what others are affected by.
 Heat, sweat, cold, stress, etc...
 Leaders are aloof and confident.
 Stop complaining.
 It screams powerlessness and weakness.
 3. Slow down body movements and visualize moving underwater.
 Relax your eyelids.
 4. Resist the fear that you will piss people off.
 Be willing to be distracted when someone is talking to you.
 Be willing to take the lead and end the conversation when you want to.
 You should be the initiator for most conversations, too.
 5. STOP trying to please everyone and make him or her like you.
 Start qualifying everyone and don't give any fake smiles, laughs, or gestures until they EARN IT!
 6. Develop a sense of impudence: Take liberties you know you deserve.
 7. Know your own worth.
-When someone does you a favor or gives you something, don't over-
+When someone does you a favor or gives you something, don't over-appreciate it.

----

-# THE PASSPORT

-appreciate it.
 Know that you deserved it and you had it coming from them.
 Act as though it is expected when people help, do favors, and give things to you.
 Set boundaries and limitations on what you will tolerate from others.
 8. Confidence: This is simply freedom from self-doubt, and having strong beliefs in your own actions, words, and abilities.
 Don't overanalyze this.
 9. Be supportive of "lesser" males.
 Aggression is never a good idea.
 Use praise instead.
 Make sure your friends are safe and they see you ensuring their safety.
 10. Smile less often.
 It doesn't make you rude, just discerning.
 People should earn your smiles and laughs.
 Give them as rewards when people win you over.
 11. Don't EVER act apologetic.
 Don't use excuses or feel the need to explain your actions...EVER!
 12. Keep your life in order and maintain fun and discipline within it.
 Time with you is valuable and rare...you are busy and focused on yourself.
 13. Frame equals mood + beliefs about the current situation.
 Don't get sucked into anyone's mood.
 Pull them into yours, forcefully.
-Be the pillar of

----

-# CHASE HUGHES

-strength that is unmovable.
+Be the pillar ofstrength that is unmovable.
 Why do you think strippers like those poles so much?
 14. If you don't define the meaning of the interaction, the other person will do it for you.
 15. Remain silent every once in a while after someone finishes talking.
 Look at them and wait...they will keep talking to make you happy.
 16. Speak slowly.
 You will NOT lose the group's attention.